sdr-enthusiasts/docker-piaware/README.md

 # mikenye/piaware

 FlightAware's PiAware docker container including support for bladeRF, RTLSDR.
-Includes dump1090-fa (but not yet dump978, see endnote).
+Includes dump1090 and dump978.
 Builds and runs on `linux/amd64`, `linux/arm/v6`, `linux/arm/v7` and `linux/arm64` (see below).

-Can optionally operate in "net only" mode and pull ADS-B data from another host/container running `readsb`/`dump1090`.

 For more information on what PiAware is, see here: [FlightAware - PiAware](https://flightaware.com/adsb/piaware/)

-*Note:* bladeRF is untested - I don't own bladeRF hardware, but support for the devices is compiled in.
-If you have bladeRF and this container works for you, please let me know!
+Can optionally operate in "net only" mode and pull ADSB ES & UAT data from another host/container.
+This is the recommended way of deploying the container, and I'd humbly suggest [`mikenye/readsb`](https://github.com/mikenye/docker-readsb) and [`mikenye/dump978`](https://github.com/mikenye/docker-dump978).

+*Note:* `bladerf`/`hackrf`/`limesdr`/`radarcape` - Support for these is compiled in, but I need to complete the wrapper/helper scripts.
+I don't have access to these devices.
+If you do, and would be willing to test, please get in touch with me!

 ## Supported tags and respective Dockerfiles

-* `latest` should always contain the latest released versions of `rtl-sdr`, `bladeRF`, `tcllauncher`, `tcllib`, `piaware`, `dump1090`, `mlat-client`, `SoapySDR` and `dump978`.
+* `latest` should always contain the latest released version of piaware and support tools.
 This image is built nightly from the [`master` branch](https://github.com/mikenye/docker-piaware/tree/master) [`Dockerfile`](https://github.com/mikenye/docker-piaware/blob/master/Dockerfile) for all supported architectures.
-* `development` ([`dev` branch](https://github.com/mikenye/docker-piaware/tree/master), [`Dockerfile`](https://github.com/mikenye/docker-piaware/blob/master/Dockerfile), `amd64` architecture only, built on commit, not recommended for production)
 * Specific version and architecture tags are available if required, however these are not regularly updated.
 It is generally recommended to run `latest`.
 * There are also `latest` and version-specific tags appended with `_nohealthcheck` where the container healthchecks have been excluded from the image build.
 See [issue #43](https://github.com/mikenye/docker-piaware/issues/43).